yunL129/learngit/readme.txt

 Differences between minor versions of MySQL 8.0 are noted in the present text with reference to release numbers (8.0.x).
 For license information, see the Legal Notices.

 Copyright  1997, 2019, Oracle and/or its affiliates.
-All rights reserved.